rakshit-puri/Toggle_Keys_Notification/README.md

 If you want the file to automatically run in the background after Windows login then it can be added as a startup application.
   1. Press Windows+R to open the “Run” dialog box.
   2. Type “shell:startup” and then hit Enter to open the “Startup” folder.
-  3. Create a shortcut in the “Startup” folder for the **notification.pyw** file and the “assets” folder.
+  3. Paste a shortcut of the **notification.pyw** file in the “Startup” folder.